gmr/oaui/README.md

-# swag
+# Oaui
-Swagger Documentation Viewer
+An OpenAPI Documentation Viewer